RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

-Using Realitio from a contract
+Using Reality.eth from a contract
 =====================================

 Fetching information
 --------------------

-The simplest way use for Realitio is to fetch some information for a question that has already been posted using the DApp.
+The simplest way use for Reality.eth is to fetch some information for a question that has already been posted using the DApp.

 Hovering your mouse over the "..." mark in the upper right-hand corner of a question will show you the question ID and the hash of the question content.